 We have supply agreements in place for certain components of our pharmaceutical product candidates, but do not have in place long term supply agreements with respect to all of the components of any of our product candidates.
 Therefore the supply of a particular component could be terminated at any time without penalty to the supplier.
 In addition, we may not be able to procure required components or drugs from third-party suppliers at a quantity, quality and cost acceptable to us.
-Any interruption in the supply of single source components could cause us to seek alternative sources of supply or manufacture these components internally.
+Any interruption in the supply of single source components (including active pharmaceutical ingredients or excipients) or product candidates, could cause us to seek alternative sources of supply or manufacture these items internally if feasible.
 Furthermore, in some cases, we are relying on our third-party collaborators to procure supply of necessary components.
 If the supply of any components for our product candidates is interrupted, components from alternative suppliers may not be available in sufficient volumes or at acceptable quality levels within required timeframes, if at all, to meet our needs or those of our third-party collaborators.
-This could delay our ability to complete development and obtain approval for commercialization and marketing of our product candidates, causing us to lose sales, incur additional costs, delay new product introductions and could harm our reputation.
+This could delay our ability to complete development and obtain approval for commercialization and marketing of our product candidates, causing us to lose sales, incur additional costs, delay new product introductions and could harm our reputation and make access to capital more difficult, expensive or impossible.